tekknolagi/isdt/lecture-notes/1-cli.md

     taking control of the terminal and running to completion (optionally printing output or reading input in the process), and then the shell printing a new prompt is known as a *read-eval-print loop*, or a *REPL* for short.
-Some programming languages also have REPLs--modes where you can enter one statement at a time instead of running a whole file at once.
+Some programming languages also have REPLs---modes where you can enter one statement at a time instead of running a whole file at once.
     REPLs are common for interpreted languages like Python and Ruby and much less common for compiled languages like C and C++.